PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Precision and Recall Metrics

 For both sampling strategies, we observe a consistent decrease in precision as the number of evaluation samples increases.
-In the distance-based strategy, this corresponds to smaller threshold values (e.g., 1m yields 32,203 samples, whereas 10m yields 3,855).
-This behavior can be explained through Eq.~\ref{eq:binary_function}: as more real samples are added, the hyperspheres defined by their \(k\)\textsuperscript{th} nearest neighbors become smaller and more densely packed.
-Consequently, even if a generated sample appears realistic, it becomes more difficult to fall within the required distance of any real sample's hypersphere.
-In contrast, recall remains relatively stable across varying sample counts.
-This is likely because denser sampling refines the real manifold but does not change its overall extent.
-Additionally, we observe that both precision and recall improve as the neighborhood size \(k\) increases.
-This follows intuitively from the definition of the binary function \( f(\cdot, \cdot) \) in Eq.~\ref{eq:binary_function}, where a larger \(k\) results in larger hyperspheres for each sample, loosening the inclusion criterion.
+In the distance-based strategy, this effect corresponds to smaller distance thresholds (\eg \( 1\,m\) yields 32,203 samples, whereas \( 10\,m\) yields 3,855).
+This behavior follows~\eqnref{eq:binary_function}: as more real samples are included, the hyperspheres defined by their \(k\)\textsuperscript{th} nearest neighbors become smaller and more densely packed.
+Consequently, even visually realistic generated samples are less likely to fall within any real sample's hypersphere.
+In contrast, recall remains relatively stable across varying sample counts, likely because denser sampling refines the real manifold without altering its overall extent.
+Finally, both precision and recall increase with larger neighborhood sizes \(k\).
+This trend follows directly from~\eqnref{eq:binary_function}: increasing \(k\) expands each sample's hypersphere, thereby loosening the inclusion criterion.

-\boldparagraph{Controllable 3D Semantic Scene Generation} \figref{fig:generation} shows additional 3D semantic scenes generated by our method.
-By conditioning our LDM on discrete scene-level labels controlling vegetation density, we can generate scenes with (a) high, (b) medium, and (c) low vegetation.

-\boldparagraph{Ground-conditioned 3D Primitives Generation} \figref{fig:more_results} (column (b), \(\text{Ground} \rightarrow \text{Objects}\)) demonstrates a special case of inpainting enabled by our disentangled latent structure.
-Specifically, by keeping the ground channels fixed (i.e., first 32) and inpainting only the object channels (i.e., remaining 32), we can generate new object primitives conditioned on the same ground layout.
-Notably, this is achieved using the class-conditional LDM as before, without any additional finetuning.

-\boldparagraph{Object-level Editing} We show additional editing results in \figref{fig:more_results} (columns c-e), where simple operations are applied to randomly selected vehicle primitives from the original scene (column a).
-These include rotation, scaling, and translation.